0xAlessandro/n00bz/writeup.md

 but without success.
 Then i found on a [webiste][1] something interesting:
 ```
-   - $0  it's the name of the file(0st argument, jail.py) but in this case it gives a full unrestricted shell
+   - $0  it's the name of the file(0st argument) that in this case was /bin/sh
    - $1 is the first argument (filename1)
    - $2 is the second argument (dir1)
    - $9 is the ninth argument